 Students who take longer than four years to complete program requirements at Normandale may follow any catalog in effect during the four-year period immediately preceding their date of graduation.
 Students must meet the requirements from one catalog only, not combine requirements from more than one catalog.
 To change catalog year, visit the Records Office.

 The Minnesota Transfer Curriculum is a collaborative effort among all Minnesota two and four-year public colleges and universities to help students transfer their work in general education.
 Completion of a defined transfer curriculum at one institution will enable a student to receive credit for all lower-division general education upon admission to any other institution.

 Completing the Minnesota Transfer Curriculum (MnTC) alone satisfies the lower division general education requirement at all Minnesota two and four-year public colleges and universities, along with Augsburg College and Concordia University, St. Paul.
-See the MNTC Program Guide.
+See the current MNTC Course List.